Yahapi/yahapi/pages/format.md

 		]
 	}

-The request above might return the following response:
+The request above might return the following error response:

 	{
 		"error": {